Better-Call-Jason/nginx-streaming-server-app/README.md

     - linode account : https://cloud.linode.com/linodes<br />
     - aws/lightsail : https://lightsail.aws.amazon.com/ls/webapp/home/instances<br />
     - create your instance with  `ubuntu 20.04`<br />
+    - Hate cloud computers?
+This entire project can exist on a Rasberry PI 4B <br />
 - point your domain to your created instance's ip
     - navigate to your domain dns
     - create an A record
-    - enter a subdomain or leave blank
+    - enter a subdomain or leave blank or @
     - address - enter instance ip address
     - TTL - 60 seconds or minimum